rust-lang/reference/src/input-format.md

 > [!NOTE]
 > The standard library [`include!`] macro applies byte order mark removal, CRLF normalization, and shebang removal to the file it reads.
 The [`include_str!`] and [`include_bytes!`] macros do not.

+r[input.frontmatter]
+## Frontmatter removal

+After some whitespace, [frontmatter] may next appear in the input.

 r[input.tokenization]
 ## Tokenization